m50d/m50d.github.com/_posts/2013-09-29-an-arrow-that-leads-back.md

     }

 We've got our clarity - the call to interestingTweets looks very different from the async calls - but at too high a price.

+Of course, no-one would actually use a monad like this.
+We have scala's lovely yield notation instead:

+    def buildMosaic(id: Long) = for {
+            user <- fetchUser(id)
+            tweets <- fetchTweets(user)
+            interesting = interestingTweets(tweets)
+            avatars <- (interesting map fetchAvatar).sequence
+        } yield buildMosaic(avatars)

+This is clearly miles ahead - so much so that it takes a while to realize we've also lost something.